When a particle's velocity changes from

 We can rewrite this as

-where the scalar components of a are
+where the scalar components of are

-Figure 4-6 The acceleration a of a particle and the scalar components of a.
+of a particle and the scalar components of .

-Figure 4-6 shows an acceleration vector a and its scalar components for a particle moving in two dimensions.
+Figure 4-6 shows an acceleration vector and its scalar components for a particle moving in two dimensions.
 Caution: When an acceleration vector is drawn, as in Fig. 4-6, it does not extend from one position to another.
 Rather, it shows the direction of acceleration for a particle located at its tail, and its length (representing the acceleration magnitude) can be drawn to any scale.

 About the Authors